yonatankarp/spring-boot-marvel/README.md

 local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+This project contains multiple modules:

+- [marvel-client](./marvel-client/README.md) - responsible for the communication
+with Marvel's API.
+- [marvel-data](./marvel-data/README.md) - responsible for the persistence &
+management of the data served by the project.
+- [marvel-web](./marvel-web/README.md) - responsible to serve the web
+application of this project.

 ### Prerequisites

 To run the project you need to install the following:

 - JDK 17 or newer
+- Gradle 7.4.x or newer
 - Docker

 ### Building the application